RaccoonGG/FlaskyIPTV_Player/README.md

 Then open **http://localhost:5000** in your browser or WebView.

 On Android (Termux), the server binds to all interfaces so you can also reach it from other devices on the same network via `http://<device-ip>:5000`.

+To control playback from a phone instead of using it as the main screen, see **Remote Control** below.

 ---